What is Obstructive Sleep Apnea?

 how is Obstructive Sleep Apnea treated?

 At ACE Dental of Bellmead, we use oral appliance therapy to treat mild to intermediate cases of sleep apnea.
-This involves a custom-made mouth guard called a mandibular advancement device (MAD).
+This involves a custom-made sleep apnea mouth guard called a mandibular advancement device (MAD).
 Similar to a sports guard, this appliance is worn between the upper and lower arch that slightly adjusts the lower jaw (mandible) in a forward position to keep the airways open.
-Once your primary physician has confirmed your diagnosis, our team will take impressions of your teeth and send them over to our partner lab where your MAD will be created.
+Once your primary physician has confirmed your diagnosis, our team will take impressions of your teeth and send them over to our partner lab, where your MAD will be created.
 After about 1 - 2 weeks, we'll have you return to our office for your fitting and go over instructions on how to best care for your appliance.
 Contact our team for sleep apnea solutions in Bellmead, TX, that will improve your health.

 How do you care for your oral appliance?